itsmayank0/MyPortfolio/README.md

 </br>

-**Note: Website may load slower beacuse they are hosted on free tier hosting...**
+**Note: Website speed may be slower beacuse they are hosted on Free Tier...**